I'm Not Dead: Musical styles and themes

-Primarily a pop album, I'm Not Dead also includes acoustic, folk rock, hard rock, power pop, pop rock, folk pop, new wave, dance and hip hop elements.
+Primarily a pop and pop rock album, I'm Not Dead also includes acoustic, folk rock, hard rock, power pop, folk pop, new wave, dance, soul and hip-hop elements.

 Pink was inspired to write opening track "Stupid Girls", in which she deplores the lack of good role models for young girls while encouraging them to cultivate independence, after she noticed many such girls aspire to be like female pop icons, particularly those near her Los Angeles home.
 "There's a certain thing the world is being fed, and my point is there should be a choice", Pink said.
 She stated that "Who Knew" is about "the death of friendship", as well as friends of hers who died as a result of drug overdoses.
 The song is about several people.
 The third song, "Long Way to Happy", is based on a poem about sexual abuse Pink wrote when she was thirteen years old.
 "I know a lot of people that have been abused and/or molested and/or fucked over by someone close to them.
 And I'm no exception.
 And that's that song", she said.
 The ballad "Nobody Knows" describes feelings that one can have but not show to the outside world, and Pink has named it the most vulnerable track on the album.
 "Dear Mr. President" is an open letter to then president of the United States, George W. Bush; the song's format is a series of rhetorical questions for the President, specifically pertaining to how he really feels about issues such as war, homosexuality, homelessness and drug abuse.